On the MMP for rank one foliations on threefolds: Introduction

 It is worth spending a moment to compare this with McQuillan's approach to the existence of a flip.
 In dimension three, it is possible to show that $C \cap \sing \cal F$ consists of a single point $P$ and that if $\partial$ is a vector field defining $\cal F$ near $P$ then $\partial = -t\frac{\partial}{\partial t}+ax\frac{\partial}{\partial x}+by\frac{\partial}{\partial y}$ where $C = \{x = y = 0\}$ and $a, b$ are positive integers.
-From this, it is possible to deduce that the normal bundle of $C$ splits as $\cal O(-a)\oplus \cal O(-b)$.
+From this, it is possible to deduce that the normal bundle of $C$ splits as $\cal O_C(-a)\oplus \cal O_C(-b)$.
 By an inductive analysis of $\cal F$ along $C$, we can lift this splitting of the normal bundle to a splitting on a formal neighbourhood of $C$ in $X$, i.e., $C$ is a complete intersection of two formal divisors.
-With this description of the formal neighbourhood of $C$ in hand, it is easy to construct the flip by an explicit procedure consisting of a single weighted blow up followed by a single weighted blow down.
+With this description of the formal neighbourhood of $C$ in hand, it is easy to construct a surgery, which is similar to a flip, by an explicit procedure consisting of a single weighted blow up followed by a single weighted blow down.